Castronova/hstools/README.md

     add                 Add files to an existing HydroShare resource create              Create a new HydroShare resource
     delete              Delete a HydroShare resource
-    ls                  List HydroShare resources that you own init                Initialize a connection with HydroShare
+    list                List HydroShare resources that you own init                Initialize a connection with HydroShare

 optional arguments: